REVRBE/revrbe-better-memory/README.md

 Functional memory header for opening handle, getting modules and read/writing to process.

-Currently it is using NtOpenProcess to open a handle to csgo.exe and XOR encryption on memory read/write operations with randomized XOR key.
+Currently it is using NtOpenProcess to open a handle to the process/game.

 <h2>Features and to-do</h2>